Prince3255/Lazarev_agency_Clone/README.md

 ## Overview

 This is a clone of the Lazarev Agency website, built to practice web development skills.
-The project includes HTML, CSS, JavaScript , gsap to replicate the design and functionality of the original site.
+The project includes HTML, CSS, JavaScript , gsap and it's responsive to replicate the design and functionality of the original site.

 ## Table of Contents